iamjaredsimpson/laravel-deploy-scripts/README.md

 ## Overview

 The deploy script will deploy a Laravel application with almost zero downtime.
 Instead of updating the currently running version, it checks out a new clone of the passed in branch and builds it in a timestamped folder, then recreates a symlink at the very end.
 The symlink represents the root folder of your website.
+It will only keep 5 copies of the site and will delete any sites older than the fifth.

 ## Assumptions
 * On your Linux server, you must have your root folder be the same name as your git repository name.
 For example, your root could be located at /var/www/html/app-name.
 This folder will actually be a symlink to the current build.